turtleDev/scramblejs/README.md

 Sets the text inside the DOMElement.
 Note that the length of text cannot exceed the length of the original text.
 If the `text` argument is longer than the original text, then it will be truncated to the length of the original text.
-If the argument is smaller than the original text, then it will be right padded with non-break space (& nbsp ; or \u00A0 in unicode).
+If the argument is smaller than the original text, then it will be right padded with non-breaking space (&amp;nbsp; or \u00A0 in unicode).

 The jQuery interface is a single method: